ptaiga/examples/README.md

 - [`/cipher`](https://github.com/ptaiga/examples/tree/master/cipher) &mdash; Implementation of the _Caesar_ cipher and its two variations _Rot13_ and _Vigenere_.
 The performance of each of the ciphers is checked by using unit testing.

+- [`/kvstore`](https://github.com/ptaiga/examples/tree/master/kvstore) &mdash; Simple key-value storage.
+Saves data in JSON-format to a file with the following command `$ python keyvaluestorage.py --key KEY --val VAL`.
+When writing, the new value is added to the previous one.
+For reading value, you only need to specify the key as a parameter `python keyvaluestorage.py --key KEY`.

 **Note**.
 If the project contains a `projectname-git.zip`-archive (the full contents of the project and `.git`-folder), you can download and unzip it.
 As a result you will get the files and commit history of this project.